Novonesis (Novozymes A/S): 2030 financial targets announced: Organic sales growth acceleration, margin expansion and ROIC improvement

 Ester Baiget, President & CEO: "We are clearly on track to deliver on our 2025 targets that were set when we announced the combination.
 The potential for biosolutions continues to be strong and Novonesis is uniquely positioned to achieve accelerated profitable growth towards 2030 and beyond.
 We focus on growing our core, where we continue to see strong demand, and we significantly invest in our distinct capabilities to further expand our market and innovation leadership.
 We believe the more we grow, the more long-term value and impact we create for shareholders, customers, people and the planet."

 Novonesis' proven growth matrix is a well-balanced combination of end-market volume growth, pricing, upselling and adjacencies, as well as penetration.
 The company continues to explore areas with long-term growth opportunities targeting applications and markets with significant untapped potential.
-The new explorative areas in focus are Biopharma Processing Aids, Future Fuels and Chemicals, and Specialized Nutrition Proteins.
+The new explorative areas in focus are Biopharma Processing Aids, Future Fuels and Chemicals, and Functional Food Proteins.

 2030 targets*